 All the deal scores are shown on an interactive map of the stadium or arena, so it’s easy to see where the best tickets are.
 You can even see photos of the view from available seats at most venues.
 Further, you can sign up for email alerts to find out when a ticket’s price changes.

 SeatGeek also did well when we compared the base price of tickets to three sporting events.
 We searched for theater, sports and concert tickets and SeatGeek has some of the cheapest tickets for all of our categories.
 We also found the ticket fees to be some of the most reasonable.

 While fees vary by ticket, this was really impressive considering some websites, such as Coast to Coast, tacked on fees nearly as high as the cost of the ticket itself.
-One of our favourite things about SeatGeek is the ability to see price listings with or without fees added on.
+One of our favorite things about SeatGeek is the ability to see price listings with or without fees added on.
 At the end of the day, a cheap ticket is worthless if the fees cancel out your savings, but SeatGeek definitely had the most transparency on fees of any site we looked at.

 SeatGeek: Selling tickets